What’s Covered in this Lincoln ChoicePlus Assurance Variable Annuity Review

 The ChoicePlus Assurance Variable Annuity offers many benefits today’s retirees are looking for built right into the name of the product which by design can inspire many warm and fuzzy feelings.
 However, as a consumer, you want to have a solid understanding of how these features actually work because they can affect the long-term success of your retirement in ways you might find not so appealing.

 Annuities have been gaining in popularity as more and more people are retiring without traditional pensions.
 These products offer investors a way to roll over money from their IRA or 401(k) into a vehicle that can grow their money while also structuring it for income.
-This can be very desirable, but as an investment, this particular annuity is a long-term commitment with a surrender period of 10 years, which means you want to know exactly what you are getting into before you buy.
+This can be very desirable, but as an investment, the Lincoln ChoicePlus annuity is a long-term commitment with a surrender period of 10 years, which means you want to know exactly what you are getting into before you buy.

 This can be difficult because annuities are confusing products.
 Some of them offer principle guarantees while others do not, and many of the optional features that guarantee lifetime income go by different names depending on the company that sells them, which means things can get pretty complicated pretty quick.